Know How to Deal with Idols and Advantages (and other Rules/Game Mechanics)

 There are different answers to each of these questions depending on the situation, specifically whether the idol or advantage in question is a secret or known to everybody.

-First, I do indeed think you should do your best to find any idols you can.
+First, it may seem obvious to say but I do indeed think you should do your best to find any idols you can, but without putting yourself in danger.
 I know the first Blood vs. Water had the weird situation of an idol clue being a target, and there are still some players who try to bring that back in order to put a target on anyone they want to label as “sneaky.”
 But under normal circumstances, any chance of getting an idol not only gives you a safety net but also takes away the potential blindside effect of somebody else having an idol.
 So definitely go for it.
 Tai told Rob on the red carpet after Game Changers that players should know the idol can be hidden in any crack or hole in a tree, so they should just go around sticking their hands into anything like that – even if you get stung by a scorpion, the idol is worth it!

 If you are found out in the early part of the game, then it’s time to make a show about how you have this idol for your tribe/alliance/whatever you can say to make people feel more comfortable.
 If it’s later in the game, you’ll have to play it by ear and perhaps try to bring anyone who knows onboard – or target them as the next person to go.

 What to do with an idol is a bit trickier.
-I think you have to go back to the third rule – be flexible.
+You have to go back to the third rule – be flexible.
 Under most circumstances, it is my opinion that it makes sense to keep it for yourself only, which also means keeping it completely secret.
 But there is an ongoing debate about this, because some people say it’s sometimes better to make use of the idol as an alliance-building tool to bring people together.
 I can see that it can occasionally work that way, but more often than not, secrecy is the best policy.
 HHH definitely showed that keeping it a secret worked a lot better than sharing the information!
-And while there was no way to specifically predict this season’s twist of having an idol-canceler, it is yet another reason to keep your idol a secret!
-And now that an idol nullifier has been introduced into the game (though this season’s players don’t know that yet and it may or may not appear again), it is yet another reason to keep your idol a secret!
-Also, for goodness’ sake, definitely don’t give advantages, idols, or parts of idols away as a sign of trust!
+And now that an idol nullifier has been introduced into the game, it is yet another reason to keep your idol a secret!
+Also, for goodness’ sake, don’t give away advantages, idols, or parts of idols away as a sign of trust!
 For two seasons in a row, the person to whom something was given turned it around!
 Cirie tried to use Sarah’s advantage in Game Changers and Dr. Mike threw Lauren’s half-idol into the fire just when she needed it in HHH.

 With all that being said, it doesn’t mean you have to use that idol on yourself.
 You can use it to your strategic benefit in other ways, such as saving an ally as Natalie Anderson, Jeremy, and David Wright showed us.